anthonyjgs/Discord-DnD-Bot/README.md

 BUT make sure to give your bot permissions for: read messages/view channels, send messages, read message history, and use slash commands.

-Now that you've created your application on discord, you need to setup the .env file.
+Now that you've created your application on Discord, you need to setup the .env file.
 Create a .env file in the same folder as app.js, and inside write the following code:
 ```